OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-server-cdr.md

 </div>
 </div>

 Recorded when a Media Node of an OpenVidu Pro/Enterprise cluster has been reconnected after a crash.
-This is related to the the [fault tolerance](openvidu-pro/fault-tolerance/) capabilities of OpenVidu.

-Hablar de que este evento debe estar siempre precedido por un nodeCrashed, de cómo influye la property OPENVIDU_PRO_CLUSTER_RECONNECTION_TIMEOUT
+Event `nodeRecovered` event only takes place for a Media Node if two conditions are met:

+- A [`nodeCrashed`](#nodecrashed) event has been previously triggered for the Media Node.
+- Configuration property [`OPENVIDU_PRO_CLUSTER_RECONNECTION_TIMEOUT`](reference-docs/openvidu-config/#configuration-parameters-for-openvidu-pro) grants sufficient time for the event `nodeRecovered` to be triggered before event `mediaNodeStatusChanged` with status `terminating` is produced (and therefore the Media Node is removed from the cluster).

+Check out [Media Node reconnection configuration](openvidu-pro/fault-tolerance/#media-node-reconnection-configuration) for further information on this event.

 ```json
 {